tovihehe/Cover-Letter-Customizer/README.md

    python customize_cover_letter.py
    ```

-   The script will generate a customized cover letter in `custom_cover_letter.docx` and convert it to PDF format as `custom_cover_letter.pdf`.
+   The script will generate a customized cover letter in `Cover-Letter.docx` and convert it to PDF format as `Cover-Letter.pdf`.

 ## Example Template